 I engaged in this community often while I was pregnant with Mary Alice.
 This community served as a way for me to connect with others experiencing the same things I was which helped me get through those seasons of life.

 10. Joy In Suffering

-Lastly, my book, Joy In Suffering, I highly recommend it.
+Lastly, in my book, Joy In Suffering, I highly recommend it.
 Call me bias, I can’t deny it… it’s my life!
 I strongly feel this book has the ability to help any mother experiencing infertility or a loss of some kind.
 I use to search the internet to find anyone I could relate to and this book is my way of giving back.

-Although, these are not a lot of resources for pregnancy and infant loss, these are the ones I recommend when asked.
+Although these are not a lot of resources for pregnancy and infant loss, these are the ones I recommend when asked.
 The resources on this list are what helped me and I can only imagine these resources being of help to others too.
 Is there something(s) that have helped you through a pregnancy loss?
 Tell me about them in the comments below.

 p.s.
 Are you looking for a way to help you process your feelings and emotions?
 You may like this FREE Miscarriage Journal Prompts printable.